vgkits/vanguard-cli/README.md

 You will then be able to successfully `import bmp180` from the Vanguard board, and [run the example](https://github.com/cefn/micropython-bmp180/blob/master/README.md).

-## rm : remove main.py or another python module
+## rm : remove main.py or python module

 If you no longer want the main.py startup script, then run...